diem/dip/lips/lip-5.md

 ### Desired attributes
 - Consistent - Users can build a muscle memory for identifying and using these account addresses
 - Atomic - The string identifier feels like a single unit.
 Users shouldn’t try to separate or truncate the string
-- Versioned - The format contains human readable information about how to interpret the payload, preventing subtle errors and reducing risk of linkability for human readable addresses
+- Versioned - The format contains human readable information about how to interpret the payload, preventing subtle errors and reserving space for future identifier schemes
 - Error detecting - Bech32 checksums help clients validate input and reduce risk of bad transactions due to mistypings and truncations

 ### Constraints for subaddresses
 - Fixed length at 8 bytes (we don’t accept other sizes, strictly 8 bytes).
-- Unique to their custodian/on-chain account: subaddresses must be non-ambiguous (ie. Recipient VASPs should not issue the same subaddress to multiple users).
+- Unique to their custodial wallet/on-chain account: subaddresses must be non-ambiguous (i.e., Recipient VASPs should not issue the same subaddress to multiple users).
 - By convention, 8 zero bytes (`0x0000000000000000`) is reserved to denote the root (VASP owned) account.

 ### Format